Palomar Mountain: Palomar Mountain State Park

 Palomar Mountain is the location of Palomar Mountain State Park, a California State Park.
-There are campgrounds for vacationers, and a campground for local school children until the San Diego Unified School District was forced to close it due to state budget cuts.
+There are campgrounds for vacationers, and a campground for local school children until San Diego Unified School District was forced to close it due to state budget cuts.
 The park averages 70,000 visitors annually.
 The campgrounds in the park were temporarily closed on October 2, 2011, due to state budget cuts.
-The park was among 70 California State Parks threatened by budget cuts in fiscal years 2011-2012 and 2012-2013, but the park and the campgrounds remain open.
+The park was among 70 California State Parks threatened by budget cuts in fiscal years 2011–2012 and 2012–2013, but the park and the campgrounds remain open.